qaware/x-forwarded-filter/README.md

-# (x-)forwarded*  Filter
+# Standalone (x-)forwarded*  Filter

-Standalone (x-)forwarded* Filter.

-The (x-)forwarded*  Http Headers are a pseudo standard with varying and mostly lacking support in most products.
+The (x-)forwarded* Http-Headers family are a pseudo standard with varying and mostly lacking support in most proxies, frameworks and webservers.

-Supported Http Headers:
+This filter supports the following Http Headers:
 -  `Forwarded` [as of RFC 7239](http://tools.ietf.org/html/rfc7239)
-- or if `Forwarded` header is NOT found:
+- or if a `Forwarded` header is NOT found:
   - `X-Forwarded-Host`
   - `X-Forwarded-Port`
   - `X-Forwarded-Proto`